Around Wisconsin Bicycle Tours

 Northern Woods and Waters Tour.
 This tour is not overly hilly but there will be smaller hills interspersed with flatter sections.
 Daily climbs are between 1100 and 1600 feet with few hills exceeding a 3% grade.
 If you are comfortable riding 50 miles a day on consecutive days, you should be able to complete this tour.
 Cyclists who ride in various types of terrain will not label this a hilly ride.
 About one sixth of the week-long route is on asphalt bike trails that are narrower than a road and twist and wind quite a bit.
 The trails do have some very steep, short climbs and descents, which required cyclists to be alert, ride single file, and watch for oncoming riders.
 The incredible beauty of the surroundings make the extra caution needed to ride these trails well worth the effort.

 Escape to the North.
-This tour does include hills and climbs.
-Daily climbs are between 1700 and 2900 feet with several hills exceeding a 5% grade.
+This tour does include some hills and climbs.
+Daily climbs are between 1700 and 2900 feet with a few hills exceeding a 5% grade.
 All riding is on roads.
-This ride is most conducive for road bikes and/or electric bikes.
-The one long day of 70 miles will be challenging.
+This ride is most conducive for road bikes, tandems and/or electric bikes.
 If you typically ride on hillier routes, you will be more comfortable on this tour.

 The more fit you are, the more fun you will have on the tours.
 We expect that you will have trained adequately for the tour and that you will ride the full distance each of the days, but our SAG drivers will, of course, pick you up if you are physically unable to ride.